 About the Festival

-Don’t miss what is becoming one of Charlotte’s finest celebrations of the arts – Sensoria.
+Attend Sensoria and let us heighten your senses during what is becoming one of Charlotte’s finest celebrations of the arts.

-The Irene Blair Honeycutt Distinguished Lectureship was initiated to honor Irene Blair Honeycutt’s role as founding director of the Spring Literary Festival at Central Piedmont Community College and her tenure as a member of the College’s faculty and staff for thirty-seven years.
-As the founder and director of the Literary Festival for fourteen years and as a creative writing instructor, she has made significant contributions to the cultural life of Charlotte-Mecklenburg and to the lives of numerous students.
-The Honeycutt Distinguished Lectureship will recognize these contributions in a fitting, lasting manner by bringing a prominent author to the College each year to deliver a public lecture and to meet with faculty, students, and area writers.
+The Irene Blair Honeycutt Distinguished Lectureship honors Irene Blair Honeycutt, founding director of the Spring Literary Festival at CPCC and a member of the College’s faculty and staff for 37 years.
+Each year, the award brings a prominent author to the College to deliver a public lecture and to meet with faculty, students and area writers.

 Irene Blair Honeycutt Award for Lifetime Achievement in the Literary Arts